 - The transfer must be supported by documentation, which contains a full explanation of how the error occurred and why it was not initially charged to the proper account.

-- The transfer must be accompanied by justification for the need for the transfer.
+- The transfer must be accompanied by a justification for the need for the transfer.

-- The transfer must contain a certification by the principal investigator(s) of the project(s) involved of the correctness of the charge being transferred.
+- The transfer must contain a certification by the PI(s) of the project(s) involved of the correctness of the charge being transferred.

 - The transfer must be identified as a cost overrun or an account correction.

 - Cost overruns should be transferred to a non-sponsored account with the same account type.

 Project personnel should not submit journal entries directly to accounting without notifying OSP.
 This is an effort to reduce the number of corrections to the grants module.
 It is the policy of GHS that all cost transfers must be processed in compliance with federal and other sponsor requirements.

 - All cost transfers must be appropriately justified, documented and completed in a timely manner to support its allowability